AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readme.md

 Helps avoid prop drilling by allowing components to access global or shared state directly.
 Commonly used with React’s Context API to manage application-wide states like themes or user authentication.

+## What is the Context API?
+The Context API is a mechanism that allows you to share specific information (like state or functions) with multiple components, eliminating the need for prop drilling.